eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-protocol-bindings-mqtt5.md

 Configures that the MQTT connection re-connects whenever a consumed message (via a connection source) with QoS 1 ("at least once") 2 ("exactly once") is processed but cannot be [acknowledged](#source-acknowledgement-handling) successfully.<br/>
 That causes that the MQTT broker will re-publish the message once the connection reconnected.
-If configured to `false`, the MQTT message is simply acknowledged (`PUBACK` or `PUBREC`, `PUBREL`).
+If configured to `false`, the MQTT message is
+* either simply acknowledged (`PUBACK` or `PUBREC`, `PUBREL`) if redelivery was not required.
+* or simply not acknowledged if redelivery was required.

-Default: `true`
+Default: `false`

 Handle with care:
 * when set to `true`, incoming QoS 0 messages are lost during the reconnection phase
 * when set to `true` and there is also an MQTT target configured to publish messages, the messages to be published during the reconnection phase are lost
    * to fix that, configure `"separatePublisherClient"` also to `true` in order to publish via another MQTT connection
-* when set to `false`, MQTT messages with QoS 1 and 2 could get lost (e.g. during downtime or connection issues)
+* when set to `false`, MQTT messages with QoS 1 and 2 are redelivered based on the MQTT broker's strategy (e.g. how long to wait until a message is redelivered)

 #### cleanSession

 Configure the MQTT client's `cleanStart` flag.
 (The flag is called `cleanStart` but the option is `cleanSession` to be consistent with MQTT 3 specific config.)

-Default: the negation of `"reconnectForRedelivery"`
+Default: `false`

 #### separatePublisherClient

 Configures whether to create a separate physical client and connection to the MQTT broker for publishing messages, or not.
-By default (configured to `true`), a single Ditto connection would open 2 MQTT connections/sessions: one for subscribing and one for publishing.
+If configured to `true`, a single Ditto connection would open 2 MQTT connections/sessions: one for subscribing and one for publishing.
 If configured to `false`, the same MQTT connection/session is used both: for subscribing to messages, and for publishing messages.

-Default: `true`
+Default: `false`

 #### publisherId